fitnr/svgis/README.md

 * [EPSG](http://epsg.io) code
 * Proj4 string
+* A text file containing a Proj4 string
 * Either the 'utm' or 'local' keyword

 The the flag isn't, SVGIS will check to see if the file is already in non lat-lng projection (e.g. a state plane system or the British National Grid).
 If the first input file is projected, that projection will be used for the output.
 If the first file is in lat-long coordinates, a local projection will be generated, just like if `--projection-method=local` was given.